day8/re-frame/docs/Interceptors.md

 transforms an `HTTP request` in one direction, and, then in the backwards sweep, it progressively produces a `response`.

-In re-frame, the forwards sweep progressively creates `coeffects` (inputs to the event handler), while the backwards sweep processes the `effects` (outputs from the event handler).
+In re-frame, the forward sweep progressively creates `coeffects` (inputs to the event handler that you write), while the backwards sweep processes the `effects` (outputs from the event handler you write).

 I'll pause while you read that sentence again.
 That's the key concept, right there.